torvalds/linux/Documentation/virt/kvm/api.rst

 KVM_CAP_SYNC_REGS "allow[s] userspace to access certain guest registers without having to call SET/GET_*REGS".
 This reduces overhead by eliminating repeated ioctl calls for setting and/or getting register values.
-This is particularly important when userspace is making synchronous guest state modifications, e.g. when emulating and/or intercepting instructions in userspace.
+This is particularly important when userspace is making synchroanalus guest state modifications, e.g. when emulating and/or intercepting instructions in userspace.